Key points about menopause

 • Sleep problems.

-• Mood changes: you may feel fatigued, irritable, depressed, tearful or angry.
-This can be from hormonal changes, because you are not sleeping well or because you are adjusting to change.
+• Mood changes – you may feel fatigued, irritable, depressed, tearful or angry.
+This can be from hormonal changes, because you're not sleeping well or because you're adjusting to change.

-• Skin: your skin may look more tired and be less firm, and the hair on your head, armpits and legs may get thinner.
+• Skin changes – your skin may look more tired and be less firm, and the hair on your head, armpits and legs may get thinner.
+Your breasts may become more droopy.

-Note: if you have very heavy periods or bleeding between your periods you must contact your doctor.
+Note: if you have very heavy periods, or bleeding between your periods or after intercourse, you must contact your healthcare provider.

-The average duration of menopausal symptoms is five years although some women will have symptoms for longer.
+The average duration of perimenopausal and menopausal symptoms is 5 years although you may have symptoms for longer.

 Don't forget about contraception!

-• If you are less than 50 years, the general advice is you still need contraception for two years after your final menstrual period (FMP).
+• If you're under 50, the general advice is you still need contraception for 2 years after your final menstrual period (FMP).

-• If you are 50 years or older when you reach menopause, you need to continue to use contraception for at least one year after your final period.
+• If you're 50 or over when you reach menopause, you need to continue contraception for at least one year after your final period.

 Video: Menopause what are the symptoms?